 On what basis are we entitled to process your data?

+We will only use your personal data when the law allows us to.
 Data protection law sets out a number of different legal grounds upon which data controllers can legally process personal data.

 In most cases, we process your data in order to take steps at your request before entering into a contract with you, or because the processing is necessary to perform our contract with you.